Jai9ihuj/Brainfuck-tools/Documentation.md

 Requires a sourse file name and writes the result to the standard output, supports the same command line options as the interpreter and several additional:
 - `--maximum-loop-depth`, `-l` - the maximum allowed loop depth, defaults to 125 (127 block levels, guaranteed by the C standard, minus 2 for the function and possible `switch`);
+- `--maximum-io-instructions`, `-i` - the maximum number of IO instructions, works only with `--dumpable`.
+Defaults to 1022 (1023 guaranteed switch cases minus 1 for one not IO case);
 - `--no-seccomp`, `-n` - don't use `seccomp`;
 - `--dumpable`, `-d` - see the next section.